-Ambush Marketing – Meaning, Strategy, Examples & How to Do It Right
+Ambush Marketing or Ambush Advertising: How to Do It Right

-• Ambush Marketing: Nike is creating campaigns during the Olympics without being an official sponsor.
+- Example: Nike creating campaigns during the Olympics without being an official sponsor.

 Understanding the differences helps marketers select the most effective strategy.
 Ambush works best when tied to large events, guerrilla suits disruptive creativity, and ambient focuses on context-based impressions.